romshark/templier/README.md

 Templiér acts as a file watcher, proxy server and process manager.
 Once Templiér is started, it runs `templ generate --watch` in the background and begins watching files in the `app.dir-src-root` directory.
-On start and on file change, it automatically builds your application server executable and saves it in the OS temp directory (cleaned up on exit at the latest), assuming that the main package is specified by the `app.dir-cmd` directory.
+On start, it runs all configured custom watchers and then builds your application server executable in the OS temp directory (cleaned up on exit at the latest), assuming that the main package is specified by the `app.dir-cmd` directory.
 Custom Go compiler arguments can be specified with `compiler`.
 Once built, the application server executable is launched with `app.flags` CLI parameters and the working directory set to `app.dir-work`.
-When necessary, the application server process is shut down gracefully, rebuilt, linted and restarted.
+On file changes, Templiér runs matching custom watchers and then reloads, restarts, or rebuilds the app server depending on the configured action.
-On `.templ` file changes Templiér only tries to compile and lint the server code without refreshing the page.
+For `.templ` changes, `templ generate --watch` handles code generation and tells Templiér whether the browser should reload or the app server should rebuild.

 Templiér hosts your application under the URL specified by `templier-host` and proxies all requests to the application server process it launches, injecting Templiér